cyxx/rawgl/docs/Amiga_DOS.md

 }
 ```

-Interchanging the Amiga and DOS bytecode with another interpreter would require patching the bytecode or the executable.
+While it is possible to use the Amiga datafiles with the DOS executable, the 0xE4 variable prevents the other way around.

 ## Game Code